eneax/timer-app/Notes.md

 When we think about components, we have to consider them as functions or objects.
 A component should only be responsible for one piece of functionality (single responsibility principle).
 The main advantage of the *single responsibility principle* is that it helps keeping components simple and reusable.

+## 2. Build a static version of the app

+Our components start off without using any state.
+Just static HTML and CSS with static props that are passed from the parent component to the children.